sarmadiali98/ReLico/verifier-benchmarks/README.md

 A typical comparison workflow is:

 1. choose a benchmark pair,
-2. verify the Timed Rebeca version from `TR/` using Afra,
+2. verify the Timed Rebeca version from `TR/` using the CLI RMC workflow,
 3. verify the corresponding Lingua Franca version from `LF/`,
 4. compare: